Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Memory Management/About Memory Management.md

 * Memories are made up of registers.
 Each registers in the memory is one storage location.
 * the storage location is also called a memory location.
+* Memory locations are identified using **Address**.
+* Total number of bits a memory can store is its **capacity**.
+* A storage element is called a *Cell*.
+Each registers is made up of a storage element in which one bit of data is stored.